 During the afternoon took off again from Midway Airfield piloted by Captain Payne with observer Col Walter C. Sweeney, Jr. aboard as one of four B-17s on a mission against a Japanese convoy reported southwest of Midway.
-During the flight, the formation received a message to attack an aircraft carrier 180 miles off Midway.
-Arriving over the Japanese fleet, they located Hiryu burning and searched the area for another reported undamaged carrier, but failed to find it.
+During the flight, the formation received a message to attack an aircraft carrier 180 miles off Midway Atoll.
+Arriving over the Japanese fleet, they located Hiryu burning and searched the area for another reported undamaged carrier, but were unable to find it.

 By June 10, 1942 departed Midway Airfield and flown back Hickam Field.
 Afterwards, flown across the Pacific to the South Pacific.

 On August 2, 1943, during an attempted take off piloted by Lt.
-Roddenberry, this B-17 attempted to take off from Guadalcanal (other sources state Espiritu Santo).
+Eugene "Gene" Roddenberry this B-17 attempted to take off from Guadalcanal (other sources state Espiritu Santo).
 Suffered an aborted take off (or mechanical failure) and crashed at the end of the runway.
 Aboard, two of the crew in the nose were killed in the crash: bombardier Sgt John P. Krueger and navigator Lt.
 Talbert H. Wollam.
 After the crash, a photograph was taken of the tail wreckage with the serial number '12483" visible.

 Fellow B-17 pilot Leon Rockwell wrote in his diary on August 2, 1943:

-Pilot Gene Roddenberry was awarded the Distinguished Flying Cross (DFC) and Air Medal for his wartime service.
-He became famous as the creator of the Star Trek series and passed away on October 24, 1991.
+Roddenberry was awarded the Distinguished Flying Cross (DFC) and Air Medal for his wartime service.
+Postwar, Gene Roddenberry became world famous as the creator of the Star Trek series and passed away on October 24, 1991.
 A quarter ounce of the ashes were launched into orbit around the Earth in April 2007.
 More ashes were launched into deep space during 2009.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|